tioxy/panoptes/docs/aws/README.md

 <br>

 ### [Limitations](#info-limitations)
-The Automatic AWS Whitelist feature can't whitelist *public* and *private* IP's from **EC2 Classic**, so make sure that those instances have an *Elastic IP* attached and their security groups are pointing to the new *Elastic IP* attached instead of the default EC2 Classic ones.
+The Automatic AWS Whitelist feature can't whitelist *public* and *private* IP's from **EC2 Classic**.
+Make sure that those instances have an *Elastic IP* attached and their Security Groups are pointing to the new *Elastic IP*, instead of the default EC2 Classic ones.

 <br>